+In case the incumbent Presidency is, due to force majeure, unable to perform its duties and tasks as the Presidency, it will immediately, but no later than 10 working days, inform the TRIO Presidency

+(past and future Presidencies) and EUSAIR Facility Point about the situation and ask the remaining TRIO Presidency members to inform GB of the situation, initiate a GB written procedure to temporarily take over the Presidency duties and tasks and agree to act together in agreement.

 The incumbent EUSAIR Presidency proactively performs the coordination among NCs and PCs, supported by the Facility Point and in cooperation with the EC and facilitates decision-making and cooperation.
-Each EUSAIR Presidency may closely collaborate with the EUSAIR Youth Council (EYC), e.g. by inviting the EYC to EUSAIR Presidency-related events, giving the EYC an active role in such events, collecting EYC inputs on EUSAIR Presidency papers/declarations and actively involving the EYC in the EUSAIR Annual Forum.
+Each EUSAIR Presidency should closely collaborate with the EUSAIR Youth Council (EYC), e.g. by inviting the EYC to EUSAIR Presidency-related events, giving the EYC an active role in such events, collecting EYC inputs on EUSAIR Presidency papers/declarations and actively involving the EYC in the EUSAIR Annual Forum.

-The incumbent EUSAIR Presidency is in charge of hosting the EUSAIR Annual Forum, back-to-back with a ministerial meeting where a ministerial declaration is to be adopted.
+The incumbent EUSAIR Presidency is in charge of hosting the EUSAIR Annual Forum, back-to-back with the EUSAIR ministerial meeting where a ministerial declaration is to be adopted.

-Based on previous experience, each EUSAIR Presidency shall prepare, together with the three governance support projects as appropriate to their functions, a work plan on how to improve effectiveness in the implementation of the EUSAIR.
+Based on previous experience, each EUSAIR Presidency shall prepare, together with the EGP projects as appropriate to their functions, a work plan on how to improve the implementation of the EUSAIR.
 Depending on its programmatic focus, this goal should be included in the agenda of at least one of the GB meetings.
 This plan shall be duly coordinated and with the EUSAIR communication strategy to ensure coherence of messaging while engaging with the public.

 The EUSAIR Presidency’s priorities shall also ensure a good level of continuity from the past Presidencies as well as a response to the emerging challenges also securing the involvement of the future EUSAIR Presidencies (TRIO Presidency).

 Each EUSAIR Presidency is invited to organise Annual Conferences of Parliamentarians of the Adriatic and Ionian Region during its term, to increase the outreach of the EUSAIR on the level of Parliaments /National assemblies.

+Since the EUSAIR Presidency overlaps with the AII Presidency, and the AII aims at supporting the EU Strategy for the Adriatic and Ionian region, the AII Presidency programme will provide specific insights on selected EUSAIR Presidency topics, promoting the know-how exchange among AII members on specific topics through the AII Round Tables.
+The AII Permanent Secretariat will support the AII-EUSAIR Presidency to implement them.

 Pillar Coordinators (PC)